 Where They Live, Then and Now

 New England cottontails once lived from southeastern New York north into Vermont and southern Maine.
-Since the 1960s, that range has shrunk by an estimated 86 percent.
+Since the 1960s, that range has shrunk by more than 80 percent.
 Today the species still inhabits parts of New York, Connecticut, Rhode Island, Massachusetts, New Hampshire, and Maine.
 Biologists have identified five subpopulations now isolated from one another by urban and suburban development.

 The larger snowshoe hare (Lepus americanus) inhabits northern New England and New York.
 In winter, the snowshoe hare's fur turns white so that it blends into the snow-covered landscape.
 (The fur of cottontail rabbits stays brown year-round.)

 The eastern cottontail (Sylvilagus floridanus) was introduced to New England in the early twentieth century.
 It ranges throughout the Northeast and west to the Rocky Mountains.
 Today there are more eastern cottontails in New England than the native rabbit species.
 Biologists believe that eastern and New England cottontails do not interbreed or hybridize in the wild.

 Also called the brush rabbit, woods rabbit, or coney, the New England cottontail is 15 to 17 inches long and weighs around 2 pounds – 20 percent smaller than the eastern cottontail.

 The New England cottontail has a grayish brown pelt flecked with black, and a white tail.
 The New England cottontail looks much like the eastern cottontail.
 However, most New England cottontails have a small black spot on the forehead, whereas about half of all eastern cottontails have a white spot in the same place.
 The New England cottontail's ears are slightly shorter than those of the eastern cottontail and have a line of black fur along the outer edge.